Nine measures that could help keep India’s agriculture supply chain from breaking

 4. Food sufficient cities: We need to create self-sufficient food ecosystems around and within cities, so residents still have access to food in times of crisis or if there is a lack of transport.
 In peace time, the farmers around the cities will be able to supply food to the cities.
 India should have an urban food garden policy.
 Similar models are proven to be successful in American and European cities.
 This will drastically reduce “food miles” (the distance food must travel from farm to table) and also help carbon sequestration within the cities.
 Horticulture departments within the cities should have ready plan to convert public parks into vegetables gardens, if necessary.

 5 Agro-ecological farming: The government should lay greater emphasis on organic farming and seed saving in the rural and rain-fed areas.
 Villages should be encouraged to grow a diversity of crops including millets and should work with adopt evolutionary participatory breeding with the help of state agricultural universities and decrease their reliance on market.
-The government could create a special special brand to market produce from these areas.
+The government could create a special brand to market produce from these areas.

 6 Develop food ecosystems: All states should pay close attention to developing the entire food production eco-system, which will include seed production zones, complimented by warehouses, markets, and agricultural universities.
 This should also have decentralised system of distribution along the lines of the Mother Dairy or Safal models, with a deep penetration so food supplies can reach citizens, easily and reasonably.